Teatulia Organic Teas

 Teatulia is a privately owned tea company based in Denver, Colorado.
 Teatulia is named after the Tetulia region in Northern Bangladesh where the company grows and produces its teas.
 It is the first USDA-certified organic tea garden in Bangladesh and the first tea in the United States that is imported from Bangladesh.

+Kazi Anis Ahmed and his brothers Kazi Nabil Ahmed and Kazi Inam Ahmed are the founding investors of Teatulia.
+The Anti-Corruption Commission began an investigation into the company's funding after the fall of the Sheikh Hasina-led Awami League government.
+Teatulia's financial records indicate that the company operated with foreign investments, partly through Dubai-based Double Core General Trading LLC and Singapore-based Global Biz Import Export Pte Limited raising questions of money laundering.

 History

 In 2000, the Ahmed family of Bangladesh purchased 2,000 acres of land in the Tetulia region, located against the Himalayas to the north and the Brahmaputra and Ganges rivers to the south.
 The family hoped the Kazi & Kazi Tea Estate, Ltd. (KKTE) would give the struggling economy a boost by providing area residents with jobs.
 Planting for the tea garden began on August 6, 2000.
 After several years of cultivation, Teatulia began to grow organic teas and herbs in its garden.
 Tea was introduced in the United States in 2005.

 The tea garden's foundation is based on Japanese farmer Masanobu Fukuoka's natural farming method, where no machinery, chemicals, or artificial irrigation are used.
 For example, naturally growing plants and trees in the region, such as the neem tree (Azadirachta indica), help protect the Camellia sinensis tea plants from insects and pests.
 The tea is grown in Teatulia's garden in Bangladesh, handpicked by local tea pluckers, processed in onsite facilities, and then shipped directly to consumers around the world.